 - Internet access (wireless and program computers) at Reid Hall

 What is NOT Covered by the Comprehensive Fee

 - Roundtrip airfare

-- Local airport transportation for the return flight
+- Local airport transportation

 - Personal expenses, including independent travel

 - Room and board during scheduled program breaks